polterguy/phosphorusfive/README.md

 * [p5.threading](/plugins/extras/p5.threading) - Threading support in P5
 * [p5.xml](/plugins/extras/p5.xml) - XML support in P5

-I have also been published twice in Microsoft's MSDN Magazine because of Phosphorus Five.
+I have also been published twice in Microsoft's MSDN Magazine about of Phosphorus Five.
 Read the articles below.

 * [Active Events: One design pattern instead of a dozen](https://msdn.microsoft.com/en-us/magazine/mt795187)
 * [Make C# more dynamic with Hyperlambda](https://msdn.microsoft.com/en-us/magazine/mt809119)